JKACK-JAI/-ElevateLabs/README.md

 --cloudflared tunnel --url http://localhost:8000--

-✅ Outcome:
+#Outcome:
 Victims visiting the phishing link were presented with a fully functional, fake Netflix login interface.

-3. Generated Phishing Link Using MIP22 Tool
+#Generated Phishing Link Using MIP22 Tool
 Used the MIP22 tool to cloak the raw Cloudflare link with a cleaner, more deceptive domain:

 **http://collar-comparable-patrick-astrology.trycloudflare.com**

 This enhanced believability and helped avoid detection by spam filters or URL previews.

-✅ Advantage:
+#Advantage:
 MIP22 generated a custom subdomain to make the phishing link look safe and legitimate.

-4. Captured Victim Credentials
+#Captured Victim Credentials
 Inputs from the phishing form (email/phone and password) were collected via a backend script.

 Optional fingerprinting could capture: